odelvalle/NET-Database-query-layer/README.md

 A thin database layer to make more easy queries (.NET C#)

 ###What is it?###
-NET-Database query layer permite de manera fácil y rápida, realizar consultas a bases de datos Microsoft SQL Server® MySQL® o PostgreSQL®, aunque puede ser extendida fácilmente a cualquier base de datos que implemente un controlador para ADO.NET
+NET-Database query layer components will be a useful addition to any application or website to create SQL queries to your database in a OO way.
+It supports the majority of different database types such as SQL Server® MySQL® o PostgreSQL®, but is easy extend to any ADO.NET provider.

 ###Is this an ORM?###
-No, NET-Dabase query layer como su nombre indica, solo permite realizar consultas a base de datos y no incluye ningún mecanismo de persistencia.
+No, NET-Dabase query layer only allow query to database and not include any persistence model.

 ###Why use NET-Database query layer if I am using EntityFramework®, NHibernate® or ADO.NET?###
 En arquitecturas como CQRS, el modelo de persistencia (command model) va separado del modelo de consulta (query model).
 En este modelo de consulta es donde encaja perfectamente NET-Database query layer, permitiendo mantener las consultas a datos en un proceso diferente o incluso, ejecutándose en un hardware diferente.